California Disney characters unionize decades after their Florida peers. Hollywood plays a role - ExBulletin

 Unclean costumes are a recurring problem, and it was one of the main reasons Florida entertainers wanted to organize with the Teamsters in the early 1980s.
 Other reasons included kids kicking Disney villains like Captain Hook in the shins and adults grabbing the chests of Mickey Mouse performers to see if there was a man or woman underneath.

-Clean suits were so important to Florida performers that more than two decades ago the Teamsters managed to insert a contract clause to issue individual underwear that performers could take home to launder after the Pubic lice and scabies were shared via clothing.
+Clean suits were so important to Florida entertainers that more than twenty years ago the Teamsters managed to insert thema contractual clauseassign individual underwear that performers could take home to wash after pubic lice and scabies were shared via clothing.

 There has always been a culture clash in Florida between the costumed performers and the traditional union leaders of the Teamsters, truck drivers and warehouse workers.
-Drivers often thought of entertainers as enchanted lives, paid to dress up every day like it was Halloween.
+Drivers often viewed entertainers as enchanted lives, paid to dress up every day as if it were Halloween.

 These tensions came to a head in the late 2010s when a new leader of the local Teamsters affiliate in Orlando began targeting costumed performers for harassment.
-The character actors pushed back and the fight escalated to James Hoffa, then head of the International Brotherhood of Teamsters, who intervened.
+The interpreters of the rejected charactersand the fight went to James Hoffathen head of the International Brotherhood of Teamsters, who intervened.

 In California, Elefante hopes union representation will give artists a voice in decisions on issues such as larger-than-life costumes, which can cause long-term injuries if not fitted properly, and the safety of shows during parades in the rain.